Siberian-Cyborg/parallelProgramming/README.md

 [BarnesHut.pdf](https://github.com/Siberian-Cyborg/parallelProgramming/files/8019602/BarnesHut.pdf)

 ## Parallelization
 The point of this project was to accelerate the Barnes-Hut algorithm by running it in parallel on multiple threads/cores/sockets on a server.
+The machine used to run the code was a NUMA architecture with two sockets 8 dual threaded cores each.
+That makes 32 threads in total.
 For that different frameworks were used.
 At first the parallelization was done using OpenMP (https://en.wikipedia.org/wiki/OpenMP).
 Afterwards MPI (https://en.wikipedia.org/wiki/Message_Passing_Interface) was used.
 Then a hybrid approach utilizing both frameworks was implemented.
 Finally some SIMD operations were added to further increase the speedup.

-These presentation slides summarize all techniques used:
+These slides summarize all techniques used:

 [BarnesHutParallel.pdf](https://github.com/Siberian-Cyborg/parallelProgramming/files/8019563/BarnesHutParallel.pdf)